Oh No! Dil Se Dil Tak To Go Off Air!

-Colors' popular show Dil Se Dil Tak has been grabbing headlines for wrong reasons.
+Colors' popular show Dil Se Dil Tak has been grabbing headlines for all the wrong reasons.
 The lead actor of the show Siddharth Shukla was linked with his co-actresses - Rashmi Desai and Jasmin.
 Later, there were rumours of Siddharth's tantrums.

 Now, there are speculations that the show might go off air.
 According to report, the channel is planning to pull off the show within two months!